chriscarrollsmith/imfp/README.md

 The function will throw an error if the provided name is missing, NULL, NA, not a string, or longer than 255 characters.
 If the provided name is "imfr" (the default) or an empty string, the function will issue a warning recommending the use of a unique app name to avoid hitting rate limits.

+### Adjusting the rate limit with _imf_wait_time

+During import of `imfp`, a variable called _imf_wait_time is set to a default value of 1.5.
+This is the mandatory enforced wait time between API calls, to prevent repeated or recursive calls from exceeding the limit.
+This wait time should be sufficient for most applications.
+However, if you are running parallel processes using `imfp` (e.g. during cross-platform testing), this wait time may be insufficient to prevent you from running up against the API's rate and bandwidth limits.
+You can increase this wait time by simply changing the variable value.
+For instance, to increase the between-call wait time by one second, use `_imf_wait_time += 1`.

+Also note that by default, `imfp` functions will retry any API call rejected for bandwidth or rate limit reasons.
+The number of times `imfp` will attempt the call is set by the `times` argument, with a default value of 3.
+(With this value, requests will be retried twice after an initial failure.)
+Note that `imfp` enforces an exponentially increasing wait time between function calls, with a base wait time of 5 seconds on the first retry, so it is not recommended to set a high value for `times`.

 ### Fetching an Index of Databases with the imf_databases Function

 The `imfp` package introduces four core functions: `imfp.imf_databases`, `imfp.imf_parameters`, `imfp.imf_parameter_defs`, and `imfp.imf_dataset`.
 The function for downloading datasets is `imfp.imf_dataset`, but you will need the other functions to determine what arguments to supply to `imfp.imf_dataset`.
 For instance, all calls to `imfp.imf_dataset` require a `database_id`.
 This is because the IMF serves many different databases through its API, and the API needs to know which of these many databases you're requesting data from.
 To obtain a list of databases, use `imfp.imf_databases`, like so: